ankeetmaini/blog/README.md

 # blog

-- it contains my blog posts (so rhetoric) in /posts
+- it contains my blog posts (so rhetoric) in /content/posts
-- and my presentation decks in /decks

 # running

 ```
 yarn
-yarn dev
+gatsby develop
 ```

 # publishing

-- merge to master automatically triggers a netlify build and publishes to https://under-engineered.netlify.com/
+- merge to master automatically triggers a netlify build and publishes to https://ankeetmaini.dev/